Three of Swords

 Description and Symbology

-As noted in the previous section, the card denotes a catastrophic conflict and a victim of this conflict.
-We see three versions of the same woman: untouched by the catastrophe on the left, seriously affected in the center, and dead on the right.
+The card illustrates a catastrophic conflict and its victim.
+We see three versions of the same woman: untouched on the left, devastated in the center, and dead on the right.

-An emotional disaster can be a difficult and very uncomfortable time, with injury, pain and argument.
-It is important to let that phase die down so rationality can take place.
-Even if you want retribution there are impartial rules (that come from places such as the law, common sense and clear head, or patience and a plan) that make for better resolution than hot tempers and barely restrained emotions!
+An emotional disaster can be a difficult and very uncomfortable time, with injury, pain, and argument.
+Let that phase die down so rationality can take place.
+Even if you want retribution there are impartial rules (that come from places such as the law, common sense and a clear head, or patience and a plan) that make for better resolution than hot tempers and barely restrained emotions.

 row icon image